How to build your own ASP-based system?!: Meta programming

-The satisfaction of rules and the derivation of \lstinline{hold} atoms in lines~\ref{ht:satisfaction:begin} to~\ref{ht:satisfaction:end} is similar to the computation of diverse models in Listing~\ref{prg:meta:diverse} with a few exceptions due to the different semantic setting.
-First of all, a negative literal only holds in an \HT~interpretation $(H,T)$ if its atom does not belong to $T$.\footnote{Obviously, this also implies that the atom does not belong to $H$ since $H\subseteq T$.} Accordingly, the tests for negative body literals in lines~\ref{ht:satisfaction:conjunction:negation} and~\ref{ht:satisfaction:sum:negation} only refer to \lstinline{hold} atoms associated with \lstinline{t}.
-Second, the choice of an atom $\{a\}$ amounts in \HT\ to an instance of the law of the excluded middle $a\vee\neg a$.
-This classical treatment of an atom leaves only two possibilities in Line~\ref{ht:satisfaction:choice}, either $a$ is false, and thus does not belong to $T$ (and neither to $H$), or $a$ is true in $H$ or $T$.\footnote{Strictly speaking, Rule~23 could be specialized by adding \lstinline{M=h}, since the instance with \lstinline{M=t} is subsumed by Rule~8, which is equivalent to \lstinline{hold(A,t); not hold(A,t) :- atom(A).}.} Note that whenever \lstinline{option=1}, this variant of our meta encoding merely checks the satisfaction of rules in both components of an \HT~interpretation.
+The satisfaction of rules and the derivation of \lstinline{hold} atoms in Lines~\ref{ht:satisfaction:begin} to~\ref{ht:satisfaction:end} is similar to the computation of diverse models in Listing~\ref{prg:meta:diverse} with a few exceptions due to the different semantic setting.
+First of all, a negative literal only holds in an \HT~interpretation $(H,T)$ if its atom does not belong to $T$.
+Accordingly, the tests for negative body literals in Lines~\ref{ht:satisfaction:conjunction:negation} and~\ref{ht:satisfaction:sum:negation} only refer to \lstinline{hold} atoms associated with \lstinline{t}.
+Second, the choice of an atom~$a$ amounts in \HT\ to an instance of the law of the excluded middle $a\vee\neg a$.
+This classical treatment of an atom leaves only two possibilities in Line~\ref{ht:satisfaction:choice:beg}, either $a$ is false, and thus does not belong to $T$ (and neither to $H$), or $a$ is true in $H$ or $T$.\footnote{Strictly speaking, the rule in Lines~\ref{ht:satisfaction:choice:beg} and~\ref{ht:satisfaction:choice:end} could be specialized by adding \lstinline{M=h}, since the instance with \lstinline{M=t} is subsumed by the rule in Line~\ref{ht:models:t}, which is equivalent to `\lstinline{hold(A,t); not hold(A,t) :- atom(A).}'.} Note that whenever \lstinline{option=1}, this variant of our meta encoding merely checks the satisfaction of rules in both components of an \HT~interpretation.
 Unlike this, \lstinline{hold} atoms associated with \lstinline{h} must be derived via the meta encoding in all other cases.

 For illustration, consider the logic programs \texttt{or.lp} containing the disjunction `\lstinline{a;b.}' and \texttt{even.lp} with rules `\lstinline{a :- not b. b :- not a.}'.
 Both programs are equivalent in the sense that they share the same stable models $\{\mathtt{a}\}$ and $\{\mathtt{b}\}$.
-However, putting each program together with rules `\lstinline{a :- b. b :- a.}' yields different stable models, indicating that both programs are not interchangeable in an encompassing program; in formal terms, they are not strongly equivalent~\parencite{lipeva01a}.
-Interestingly, the strong equivalence of logic programs corresponds to their equivalence in \HT; their equivalence can be read off the same set of equilibrium models.
+However, putting each program together with rules `\lstinline{a :- b. b :- a.}' yields different stable models, indicating that both programs are not interchangeable in an encompassing program; in formal terms, they are not strongly equivalent~\cite{lipeva01a}.
+Interestingly, the strong equivalence of logic programs corresponds to their equivalence in \HT\ (their mere equivalence can be read off the same set of equilibrium models).

 Let us verify this by means of our meta encoding in Listing~\ref{prg:meta:ht}.